-Other factors that seem to be associated with recanting have been identified, for example, there is the proposition of a filial dependency model of recantation (Malloy et al., 2007).
-This model focuses on the relationship between the child and the abuser, the level of support received by the child from the non-abusing guardian after he/she discloses, the child’s age and where the child is placed after disclosing (Malloy et al., 2007).
-The authors found that children who were more susceptible to being influenced by an adult relative (and thus more inclined to recant disclosures) were also younger, abused by a parental figure and did not receive support from the non-offending guardian.
-Gonzalez, Waterman, Kelly, McCord and Oliveri (1993) made the important note that some CSA victims in their study recanted in therapy despite it being a supportive environmental context.
-This is noteworthy because the fact remains that most CSA disclosures occur in environments outside of a supportive therapeutic setting.
-Though uncommon, the fallout that occurs from recantations is sufficiently malignant to warrant increased scientific efforts to understand the psychological processes and effects that are associated with the behaviour.
+Other factors that seem to be associated with recanting have been identified, for example, the proposition of a filial dependency model of recantation (Malloy et al., 2007).
+This model focuses on the relationship between the child and the abuser, the level of support received by the child from the non-abusing guardian after he/she discloses, the child’s age, and where the child is placed after disclosing (Malloy et al., 2007).
+The authors found that children who were more susceptible to being influenced by an adult relative (and thus more inclined to recant disclosures) were also younger, abused by a parental figure, and did not receive support from the non-offending guardian.
+Gonzalez, Waterman, Kelly, McCord, and Oliveri (1993) noted that some victims of CSA in their study recanted in therapy despite it being a supportive environmental context.
+This phenomenon is noteworthy because the fact remains that most CSA disclosures occur in environments outside of a supportive therapeutic setting.
+Although uncommon, the fallout that occurs from recantations is sufficiently malignant to warrant increased scientific efforts to understand the psychological processes and effects that are associated with the behavior.

-The Effects of Coping Strategies on Memory
+Effects of Coping Strategies on Memory